KeefAHassan/Monty-The-Meddlesome-Marsupial/bug-report-2.md

 # Bug Report!
+in the batabast.sql

 ## Describe
+the order of things was not Correct.
 **What is happening?
 What do you see?**

+name & color What’s switched around.
 **What _should_ be happening?
-What do you want to see?**
+What do you want to see?** need to see  the order in batabast.sql to be correct

 ## Isolate